 The Defence Force Board of the Anglican Church of Australia is an important interface between the Anglican Church and the Australian Defence Force (ADF).
-The Defence Force Board (DFB) was established by a Canon of General Synod of the Anglican Church of Australia.
+The Board seeks to promote a closer relationship between itself and Anglican National Church agencies and the 23 dioceses of the Australian Church.
+The Defence Force Board (DFB) was established by a Canon of General Synod of the Anglican Church of Australia in order to:

 Defence Force Board Membership

 The member’s affiliation or diocese appears in brackets.

-– The Right Reverend Ian Lambert (Chairman)
+– The Right Reverend Grant Dibden (Chairman)

-– Chaplain the Venerable Collin Acton (Navy)
+– Chaplain the Venerable Andrew Lewis (Navy)

-– Chaplain the Venerable Catie Inches-Ogden (Army)
+– Chaplain the Venerable Rob Sutherland (Army)

 – Chaplain the Venerable Kevin Russell (Air Force)